kubevault/website/content/articles/how-to-secure-kubernetes-secrets-with-vault-using-kubevault/index.md

 ## KubeVault Features
 Kubernetes KubeVault Operator comes with a loads of features.
 Here, we will provide an overview of its features for your reference:

-* **HashiCorp Vault Server:** In this article, we have deployed a basic vault server for demo purpose.
-However, there are a lot of ways you can configure your vault server based on your specific needs.
-You can configure TLS, enable monitoring, use various backends, various secret engines and many more.
-You can find a detailed guide (HERE)[https://kubevault.com/docs/v2025.2.10/concepts/vault-server-crds/vaultserver/].
+* **HashiCorp Vault Server:** For demonstration purposes, we have set up a simple vault server in this post.
+You can, however, set up your [vault server](https://kubevault.com/docs/v2025.2.10/concepts/vault-server-crds/vaultserver/). in a variety of ways to suit your unique requirements.
+Among many other things, you can utilize different backends, secret engines, TLS configuration, and monitoring.

 * **Secret Engine:**  Here, a [secret engine](https://developer.hashicorp.com/vault/docs/secrets) has been enabled using the Hashicorp Vault CLI.
 The `SecretEngine` Kubernetes `CustomResourceDefinition` (CRD) included with KubeVault Kubernetes Operator, on the other hand, is intended to automate the process of activating and configuring secret engines in Vault in a native Kubernetes manner.
 Secret engines for `AWS`, `Azure`, `GCP`, and other databases are supported, and you can utilize them based on your needs.
-The comprehensive guide is available [HERE](https://kubevault.com/docs/v2025.2.10/concepts/secret-engine-crds/secretengine/).
+[The comprehensive guide is available.](https://kubevault.com/docs/v2025.2.10/concepts/secret-engine-crds/secretengine/).

-* **Vault Policy:**  Policies provide a declarative way to grant or deny access to particular activities and paths in the Vault.
-A Kubernetes `CustomResourceDefinition` (CRD) called `VaultPolicy` is provided by the KubeVault operator and represents the Vault server [policies](https://developer.hashicorp.com/vault/docs/concepts/policies) in a native Kubernetes manner.
-[HERE] The link to a comprehensive guide on utilizing `VaultPolicy` is (https://kubevault.com/docs/v2025.2.10/concepts/policy-crds/vaultpolicy/).
+* **Vault Policy:**  Policies offer a declarative means of allowing or prohibiting access to specific Vault pathways and activities.
+The KubeVault operator provides a Kubernetes `CustomResourceDefinition` (CRD) called `VaultPolicy` that natively reflects the [Vault server policies](https://developer.hashicorp.com/vault/docs/concepts/policies).
+[The URL for an extensive manual on using `VaultPolicy`](https://kubevault.com/docs/v2025.2.10/concepts/policy-crds/vaultpolicy/).

 * **Disaster Recovery Strategies:** `KubeVault` backs up and restores HashiCorp Vault using [Stash](https://stash.run/).
 For Kubernetes workloads, AppsCode's Stash is a cloud-native solution for data backup and recovery.
 Stash leverages [restic](https://github.com/restic/restic) to securely backup stateful apps to any on-premise or cloud storage backend (such S3, GCS, Azure Blob storage, Minio, NetApp, Dell EMC, etc.).
-[HERE](https://kubevault.com/docs/v2025.2.10/concepts/backup-restore/overview/) A comprehensive guide is available.
+A comprehensive guide is available of [back up and restore](https://kubevault.com/docs/v2025.2.10/concepts/backup-restore/overview/).

 * **VaultOpsRequest:** Another Kubernetes Custom Resource Definition (CRD) offered by KubeVault is called `VaultOpsRequest`.
 It offers a declarative setup for Vault administrative tasks, such as restarting and reconfiguring TLS, in a native Kubernetes manner.
 Go [HERE](https://kubevault.com/docs/v2025.2.10/concepts/vault-ops-request/overview/) for a comprehensive tutorial on using `VaultOpsRequest`.